Ishani-Mondal/Ishani-Mondal.github.io/Coding Phase-Week1.md

 ```

 Once clauses have been detected, we generate one or more propositions for each clause based on the type of the clause.
+For example : when we have more than one object phrases, in case of SVOA(Subject-Verb-Object-Adverb), we generate two triples such as : SVO and SVOA therefore, in example of (He, taught, constitutional law, at Harvard), we will have two Triples <He, taught, constitutional law at Harvard> and another one as <He, taught, constitutional law>

+Moreover, in case of Subject-Verb-iObject-dobject, we generate the triples in similar way with more focus on the direct object, therefore, in case of (He, gave, her, the Nobel Prize), we get two triples such as: <He, gave, her the Nobel Prize> and another one as <He, gave, the Nobel Prize>

+In case of (AE, declared, the meeting, open), we create one triple as : <AE, declared, the meeting open>.

 # Step-by-step RDF Generation Procedure: